- Windows 11 25H2 has been confirmed as a feature update that will include faster installation via an enablement package.

 When selecting this action for the first time, the system must configure another AI model that runs on the device to generate the information.

-The feature is now available for devices with Snapdragon processors, but support for AMD and Intel will arrive at a later date.
+The feature is now available for devices with Snapdragon processors, as well as for AMD and Intel chips.

 New admin protection for app elevation